hardiksharma999/regression-test-code/README.md

 This repository is equipped with GitHub Actions for continuous integration.
 The workflows defined in .github/workflows will automatically:

 Run tests on every push.
-Build and push Docker images (if applicable).
+Build and push Docker images.
 Building with Docker
 To build the application using Docker, use the following command: